apache/infrastructure-website/content/pages/repository-faq.md

 **Reminder**: Apache projects **must** release all software packages through the ASF distribution system.
 See [Release distribution policy](release-distribution.html) for more details.

-Projects can also opt to release artifacts publicly through the [Maven Central Repository](https://maven.apache.org/repository/index.html), which is primarily for Java artifacts.

 The ASF maintains internal snapshot and release Maven repositories at <a href="https://repository.apache.org" target="_blank">https://repository.apache.org</a>.
-The repository also proxies Apache's legacy repositories. **Note**: these repos are intended for internal ASF project use, not for public distribution of artifacts.
+The repository also proxies Apache's legacy repositories.

+**Note**: these repos are intended for internal ASF project use, not for public distribution of artifacts.
 Except in the rare situation when a project needs external testing of preproduction artifacts, **do not** provide download links to 'repository.apache.org' assets to users external to The ASF.

 If your Apache project would like to use `repository.apache.org`, see [Publishing Maven Releases](publishing-maven-artifacts.html).